kritsanut/consul-docker-compose/README.md

 ### TL;DR:
 1. Clone this repository
-2. This include 3 Servers and 1 Client
+2. This docker compose include 3 Servers and 1 Client
 3. Create the bootstrap token
 ```shell
 $docker exec -it consul-server1 /bin/sh